duritong/trocla/README.md

 ### cfssl

-This format will use [CFSSL](https://github.com/cloudflare/cfssl) to generate certificates and then sign it via remote CFSSL API server.
+This format will use [CFSSL](https://github.com/cloudflare/cfssl) to generate certificates and then sign it via remote CFSSL API server, for example:

-`trocla set testcert cfssl '{"CN" : "test.example.com","hosts":["test.example.com"]}'`
+`trocla set testcert cfssl '{"CN" : "test.example.com","hosts":["test.example.com"],"names":[{"O":"Testorg","OU":"testcert"}],}'`

 Format for options is same config as CFSSL uses.
 That means all names must be in `hosts` key including CN.
+Plaintext pass is not used.

 Key type is set to RSA 2048 if not set in trocla call. `names` list can be set as default in trocla config or passed to trocla call to override default